 Find the Right Buyer

 When you’re selling a home, it’s vital to know where the potential buyers will come from.
-Statistics show that real estate professionals are the best single source for bringing buyers to a home, they know everything about the best ways to sell your home college park md.
+Statistics show that realtor professionals are the best single source for bringing buyers to a home, they know everything about the best ways to sell your home college park md.
 More often than yard signs, newspaper ads or any other type of advertising effort, it’s real estate professionals who will let buyers know about your home.
 The same is true of buyers from out of town.
 Nationally, more than one-third of all buyers come from out of town, so it’s vitally important for you to work with a real estate professional who can access all the out-of-town prospects.
 At The Landis Company, we mobilize the real estate community to work for you.

 Our Marketing Upgrade System comprehensive marketing approach is the key to bringing buyers to your home.
 We’ll implement the Marketing Upgrade System to give your home maximum exposure and reach your home’s target audience — prospective buyers and the real estate community that controls those buyers.

 In addition to mobilizing the real estate community and creating maximum exposure for your home, we will also work closely with prospective buyers.
 For instance, we know that a qualified buyer is better able to make an offer, purchase a home and complete the sale.
 Consequently, we’ll only begin with those prospects that qualify — the ones with the motivation, authority and financial resources to buy your home.